kubeshop/testkube/docs/docs/articles/creating-tests.md

 ### Adjusting scraping parameters

-For any test type you can specify additional scraping parameters using cli or CRD definition.
+For any executor type you can specify additional scraping parameters using cli or CRD definition.
 For example, below we request to scrape report directories, use a custom bucket to store test atifacts and ask to avoid using separate artifact folders for each test execution

 ```yaml
 apiVersion: tests.testkube.io/v3